1 A baby, nurtured in the womb of a healthy, happy, and peaceful mother, receives the best possible start in life.

 Doulas are not Midwives, they do not “catch” babies.
-What they do is educate pregnant women about all aspects of pregnancy and labor, and support women through their birthing (in an unbiased way).
+What they do is educate pregnant women about all aspects of pregnancy and labor, and support women through their birthing (in an unbiased way) in various settings… at home, in the hospital, or in a birthing center.
 After the baby is born, they assist in breastfeeding, and after-birth comfort measures for the mother.

 The program that is used is: Birth Arts International.
 The program is holistic in its approach, and the director (Demetria Clark) is very supportive.